blac2121/Bike_Route_Finder/Project_worksheet.md

 - Display data with trail description and surface-type
 - Search by surface typy
+- High time risk: Allowing user to choose between MI and KMs
-- High risk: Add second API to provide trail address (bike API does not supply address)
+- High time risk: Add second API to provide trail address (bike API does not supply address)
-- High risk: Use local storage to save paths users want to try
+- High time risk: Use local storage to save paths users want to try

 ## Project Schedule